 - A low LF/HF ratio could signal low vagal activation.
-The vagus nerve is an important part of the parasympathetic nervous system, connecting many organs, such as the brain, heart, liver, and gut.
-Having a ”low vagal tone” means that the vagus nerve is impaired in its functioning and is known as a well-known cause of stress.
+The vagus nerve is an integral part of the parasympathetic nervous system, connecting many organs, such as the brain, heart, liver, and gut.
+Having a ”low vagal tone” means that the vagus nerve is impaired in functioning and is known as a well-known cause of stress.

-CorSense also measures the inter-beat intervals (also known as RR or NN intervals) used to calculate your heart rate variability.
+CorSense’s EliteHRV also measures the inter-beat intervals (also known as RR or NN intervals) used to calculate your heart rate variability.

 In simple terms, the CorSense wearable offers you a rich knowledge set around your body’s ability to handle stress and recovery rate.

 The analytics is not only able to give you the scientific wizardry around your HRV but, more importantly, can answer questions such as: